Stay safe against financial fraud online

 Make sure you have the anti-virus software you need to detect and remove this kind of threat, and that you update it regularly.
 It's also useful to have a firewall installed and activated to prevent unauthorised access to your internet activities and accounts.

-Don't give your Standard Life login – or any other login information - to anyone, even family members and friends.
+Don't give your Standard Life login, or any other login information, to anyone, even family members and friends.
 If you need to save those details somewhere, try to disguise them so only you would recognise them.
 Automatic online password managers can help you by creating and saving passwords in an encrypted database.
-That means you can easily create something no-one would guess, and find it when you need it without the need to memorise it or write it down.
+That means you can easily create something nobody would guess, and find it when you need it without the need to memorise it or write it down.

-Scammers may send spoof emails to random email addresses to try to get your personal details or banking information – it's sometimes called "phishing".
-Their emails may link to a website that looks like ours but isn't.
+Scammers may send hoax emails to random email addresses to try to get your personal details or banking information – it's sometimes called "phishing".
+These emails may link to a website that looks like ours, but isn't.

 Remember that we'll never send you emails or texts asking for security or other confidential information.
 And it's always safest to access online services through standardlife.ie, rather than clicking a link from an email.